shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion chirped back, pointing to some Aarakocran symbols that just appeared on the counter.

-The bartender nodded, and brought Drathalion some berry juice.
+The bartender nodded and brought Drathalion some berry juice.

 “Where was that?”
 Reesu asked.

 Drathalion shrugged.
 “In the back, I guess.”

-“You can speak Arakrocan?”
+“You can speak Aarakocran?”

 Drathalion squawked, whistled, and cawed.